rawandahmad698/fib-payment-rs/README.md

 # FIB Payments Rust SDK

-A native Rust SDK for integrating with the FIB Payments API.
-This SDK provides a type-safe, efficient, and idiomatic Rust interface for processing payments.
+Rust SDK for integrating with the FIB Payments API.

 ## Features